Jacques followed his parents who settled in Paris when he was 16.

 He travelled to Cuba in January and February 2012 following a radio interview of the Cuban minister of the economy announcing the sacking of 25% of the country’s workforce from State controlled companies to incite them to create private enterprises virtually inexistent in Cuba before this decision.

 He confounded JJMC PHOTO, a partnership with Italian photographer Jimi Casaccia.
+Jacques acquired a deep knowledge of Maynmar political and social issues.
+He is a regular contributor to The Irrawaddy Magazine.

 Moran International Photography Prize 2012 Semi Finalist